 What is Appendicitis and What Causes It?

 Inflammation of the appendix is a very frequent infirmity at any age.
-Surgical intervention is necessary to remove this little segment that “sticks out” from the large intestine.
+Surgical intervention is usually necessary to remove this little segment that “sticks out” from the large intestine.
 It is also very close to the small intestine.
 Keep reading to learn more about this condition: what is appendicitis and why does it occur?

 What is appendicitis and what does the appendix do?

 But what is appendicitis?
 It is when the appendix becomes inflamed for unknown reasons.
 Some relate this inflammation with a poor diet or with tension and stress.
 However, there is no scientific proof of this.

 This pathology is dangerous because, if not treated in time, it can perforate the appendix.
 This causes part of the intestinal content to leak out into the body.

 How to detect an inflamed appendix

 Therefore, it is necessary to pay close attention in order to avoid a misdiagnosis.
-This could make the situation worse if the appendix were to burst.
-Not all patients experience the same symptoms, nor do they have all the symptoms at once.
-Some of the most frequent are:
+This could make the situation worse and lead to peritonitis.
+Some of the most common symptoms are:

-- Nausea and vomiting.
+- Nausea or vomiting.

-- Strong and sudden pain around the belly button.
+- Strong and sudden pain the lower right abdomen or around the belly button.

 It is not always easy to detect the symptoms of appendicitis because they are often confused with the first signs of flu or a liver attack.

 We recommend you read:

-Recommendations to help avoid problems with the appendix
+Lifestyle recommendations to help avoid problems with the appendix

 Try not to live under pressure, angry, worried, unsatisfied or anxious about the future.
 Give yourself time to do the things you like and to “fill your soul” by reading a book, taking a nap, playing with your children or going for a walk in the park.

 After the operation, then what?

-Other foods that you should avoid
+Foods that you should avoid

 - Spicy foods

-- Strong condiments of spices
+- Strong spices

 Do not do physically intense work, rest as much as possible, go for short and slow walks and avoid stress, all as a part of your recovery.